Suriya-Pravin/M3/README.md

+---

-# EX -15 - Replace All Even Elements With 'E' In One Dimensional Array
+# Ex-15 : Replace All Even Elements With 'E' In One Dimensional Array

 ## Aim:
 To write a C program to replace all even elements with 'E' in one dimensional array